ThomasBudd/ctarr/README.md

 ctarr = CTARR(NAME)
 ```

 If you enter no name (NAME=None) the object will list the names of all available bounding boxes.
 Optionally you can increase the bounding boxes by an additional margin (as described in the paper), the default is additional_margin=10 (ie 1cm).
-Further, if you want to disable the inference of the orientation (z-axis flipping and xy rotations) use enable_orientation_inference=False.
-Next you create a scan as described in the previous section.
-Call the CTRC instance to crop the image (and the segmentation if available).
+CTARR also tries to infere the orientation of the scans as described in the paper.
+By default, flippings of the z axis and 90 degrees rotations in xy plane are considered.
+You can enable and disable this and flipping of the x and y axis with the input arguments allow_{z/x/y}_flipping and allow_xy_rotation.
+To run the cropping pipeline for the images (and segmentations if available) you can simply call the ctarr object:

 ```
 ctarr(scan)
 ```

+This will add a key 'image_crops' to the scan that contains list of the crop(s) of your bounding box(es).
 Keep in mind that you might have multiple bounding boxes for you anatomical region of interest, such as when considering both kidneys.
-If you have a particular array you want to crop you can also use the ctarr.crop function with the following arguments (see describtions below):
+In case the scan also contained a segmentation under the key 'label' the cropped segmentation will be available via the 'label_crops' key.
+If you want to crop any other array you can also use the ctarr.crop function directly.
+Both functions come with some optional arguments as listed below:

 ```
-ctarr.crop(arr,                  # array to compute the crop from
+ctarr(scan,                 # as loaded by the ctarr io
-           scan,                 # scan the array belongs to padding_val=None,     # (optional) use to pad the crop in case parts of the bounding box are outside of the image target_spacing=None,  # (optional) use to resize the crop to a desired voxel spacing z_only=False,   	 # (optional) to only crop in z direction mode='nearest')       # (optional) interpolation mode used in torch.nn.functional.interpolate
+      padding_val=None,     # (optional) use to pad the crop in case parts of the bounding box are outside of the image target_spacing=None,  # (optional) use to resize the crop to a desired voxel spacing z_only=False,   	    # (optional) to only crop in z direction mode='nearest')       # (optional) interpolation mode used in torch.nn.functional.interpolate
 ```

 The padding_val argument can be helpful when the anatomical region is not fully contained in the image, ie. when parts of the bounding box is outside of the image.
 The default behaviour will ignore these parts of the bounding box and return only the part of inside the image.
 This means that an empty array will be returned when there is no intersection between the bounding box and the image.
 To pad the crop such that it contains the full bounding box, set the padding_val argument.
 Options are 'min' to use the minimum value of each channel, or a list of floats to use for each channel.

 Deep learning-based processing pipelines of 3d images often resize the images to the same voxel spacing during preprocessing (such as nnUNet).
 This is integrated in the crop function by the target_spacing argument.
 If no padding is applied, setting the target_spacing argument will cause the resampling of the voxel size to the desired voxel size.
-When setting both a padding value and the target_spacing, the method will compute the size of the bounding box in the atlas coordinate system with the target_spacing and reisze all crops to this size.
+When setting both a padding value and the target_spacing, the method will compute the size of the bounding box in the atlas coordinate system with the target_spacing and resize all crops to this size.
 This means that all crops in a dataset will have the same size, which is handy when dealing with 3d ResNet such as for 3d classification problems.

 On last option the library holds is to only perform the cropping only in z direction and leave the xy plane as is.
 This can be helpful for example when separating the abdominal part from a whole body scan.